dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## What is Ionic Framework?

-[Ionic Framework](https://ionicframework.com) is an open source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies (HTML, CSS, and JavaScript).
+[Ionic Framework](https://ionicframework.com/?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) is an open source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies (HTML, CSS, and JavaScript).
 It’s focused on the frontend user experience, providing out-of-the-box UI interactions (controls, interactions, gestures, animations) so developers can focus on building the unique aspects of their apps.
 It’s easy to learn and integrates nicely with other frameworks, such as Angular, React, or Vue.

 ## What is Ionic Auth Connect?

-[Ionic Auth Connect](https://ionicframework.com/auth-connect) makes it easy to add secure authentication to any Ionic app running on iOS, Android, or the web.
+[Ionic Auth Connect](https://ionicframework.com/auth-connect?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) makes it easy to add secure authentisurecation to any Ionic app running on iOS, Android, or the web.
 Using a simple, powerful API, it handles logging in and/or registering a user with an authentication provider (such as Auth0) using industry-standard OAuth/OpenId Connect.

-> Note: Auth Connect requires an [Ionic Native Enterprise Edition](https://ionicframework.com/docs/enterprise) key in order to install and use the Ionic Auth Connect plugin.
+> Note: Auth Connect requires an [Ionic Native Enterprise Edition](https://ionicframework.com/docs/enterprise?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) key in order to install and use the Ionic Auth Connect plugin.
 Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.
-If you are interested in acquiring a key or learning more, please [contact Ionic](https://ionicframework.com/enterprise/contact).
+If you are interested in acquiring a key or learning more, please [contact Ionic](https://ionicframework.com/enterprise/contact?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0).

 ## What Will You Build?